EnvisionDoc/offline_data_en/data_integration/creating_scratch_onetime.md

    - Name: Enter the name of workflow.
    - Type: Select **One-time**.
    - Description: Provide a descriptive information about the workflow.
-   - Select Directory: Select the directy to save the workflow.
+   - Select Directory: Select the directory to save the workflow.

 3. Click **OK**.